Part 2. How to Manage Your Infrastructure as Code

 You create Packer templates using the HashiCorp Configuration Language (HCL) in files with a .hcl extension.
 The preceding template does the following:

-2Build steps: Packer then connects to the server (e.g., via SSH) and runs the build steps in the order you specified.
+3Build steps: Packer then connects to the server (e.g., via SSH) and runs the build steps in the order you specified.
 When all the build steps have finished, Packer will take a snapshot of the server and shut the server down.
-The preceding example runs two build steps, as described in (3) and (4), and the snapshot it creates is an AMI that has everything installed and configured to run the sample app.
+This snapshot will be a new AMI that you can deploy, and its name will be set based on the name parameter in the source block from (2), which the preceding code sets to "sample-app-packer-<UUID>", where UUID is a randomly generated value that ensures you get a unique AMI name every time you run packer build.
+The preceding example runs two build steps, as described in (3) and (4).

-4Shell provisioner: The second build step runs a shell provisioner to execute shell commands on the server.
-The preceding code uses this to install Node.js.
+5Shell provisioner: The second build step runs a shell provisioner to execute shell scripts on the server.
+The preceding code uses this to run the install-node.sh script, which is described next.

-So this Packer template is nearly identical to the Bash script and Ansible playbook, except the result of executing Packer is not a server running your app, but the image of a server with your app and all its dependencies installed.
-The idea is to use other IaC tools to launch one or more servers running that image; you’ll see an example later in this blog post of using OpenTofu to launch an EC2 instance running this AMI.
+This script is identical to the first part of the Bash script, using yum to install Node.js.
+More generally, the Packer template is nearly identical to the Bash script and Ansible playbook, except the result of executing Packer is not a server running your app, but the image of a server with your app and all its dependencies installed.
+The idea is to use other IaC tools to launch one or more servers running that image; you’ll see an example of this shortly.

 console